harvardd4d/recipebox-server/README.md

 `github.com/gorilla/pat`

+`github.com/lib/pq`

+`github.com/unrolled/render`

 `github.com/jmoiron/sqlx`

-`github.com/mattn/go-sqlite3`

-`github.com/unrolled/render`

 The above dependencies are necessary to build this project.
+We are using `godep` to manage dependencies - you may choose to install the dependencies locally using `go get` or by using the `godep` tool.
 Run

-    $ go get <package>
+    $ go get github.com/kr/godep

-to install them.
-We are currently trying to find a better way to resolve dependencies.
+to install `godep` or a dependency.

 ### Building

-Run `go build` in the recipebox-go-server folder to compile the code.
+Run `go build` in the recipebox-go-server folder to compile the code, assuming you have the dependencies set up manually.
+If you are using `godep`, run `godep go build` to build the code without downloading the dependencies.

 This will create an executable named `recipebox-go-server`.
 Run

     $ ./recipebox-go-server